-14 Here the analogy to the English pronunciation does not hold true because "tha" is never pronounced as in: the, this, etc.; neither is "pha" pronounced as in phonology, philosophy.
+Here the analogy to the English pronunciation does not hold true because "tha" is never pronounced as in: the, this, etc.; neither is "pha" pronounced as in phonology, philosophy.
 Here the unaspirated consonants ta, da, pa, ba are uttered stressed with effort and directly followed by -h- sound to pronounce the aspirated consonants.
-15 The semiyoval conservation is pronounced by " " in the "" in the semiyoval consonants.

-15 The semivowel consonant va is pronounced like "v" as in "vibrate" if preceded by a consonant: $-sv\bar{a}kkh\bar{a}to -$ well explained -, but if preceded by a vowel it sounds like "w" as in "wind": $-s\bar{a}vaka -$ disciple.
+The semivowel consonant va is pronounced like "v" as in "vibrate" if preceded by a consonant: $-sv\bar{a}kkh\bar{a}to -$ well explained - but if preceded by a vowel it sounds like "w" as in "wind": $-s\bar{a}vaka -$ disciple.